hong223/trade-up/README.md

 <h3> Current Status- Sprint 2 </h3>

-- Learn Angular5<br />
+- Learn Angular JS5 for advanced function and prepare for further step<br />

-- Research on rostering system<br />
+- Discuss, design and optimise rostering system<br />

-- UI Design<br />
+- rebuild the Employee Calendar with Angular JS5<br />

-- Display allocation in the project calendar per employee<br />
+- Display allocation in the new project calendar per employee<br />

+- Discuss with client abhout the features<br />

+- Add and change the features in the Employee Calendar<br />

+- Discuss with client abhout the UI design about calendar<br />

+- Design the UI design about calendar<br />

+- programming for front end, back end<br />

+- Connect front end and back end<br />

 - Find more info on
 [current status](https://tradeup123.atlassian.net/secure/RapidBoard.jspa?rapidView=2&projectKey=TR&view=planning.nodetail&selectedIssue=TR-2&epics=visible)